jkereako/BlankState/README.md

-# NOTICE
-After trying to use this project in one of my apps, I was met with an error.
-It complained that "static tableviews are only allowed in table view controllers", thereby nullifying everything this project tries to accomplish.
-It's unfortunate because I cannot think of another way to combine Storyboards, a `UINavigationController` on which so many apps rely and conditional root view controller.
-I feel that swapping out a root view controller in runtime is a hack.
-Views and relationships defined in Storyboard Builder ought to remain unchanged.

-**TLDR; this project will only work with dynamic table views.**

 # The Blank State
 This project is a simple example of how to communicate to users that no data exists.
 All of the views are defined in a Storyboard scene.